-G x G Collective places a strong importance on ethics, which includes giving back, being a socially and ethical business, supporting and nurturing staff as well as giving back to not-for-profits.
+G x G Collective places a strong importance on ethics, which includes being a socially and ethical business through supporting and nurturing staff as well as giving back to not-for-profits.

-In 2014, Director Robert Garland was diagnosed with early onset Parkinson's Disease and Phoebes was invited and accepted to be an ambassador to Shake it Up Australia Foundation which ensures 100% of all monies raised goes to research directly in Australia and is partnered with the Michael J Fox Foundation.
+In 2014, Director Robert Garland was diagnosed with early onset Parkinson's Disease and a couple of months later Phoebes was invited and accepted to be an ambassador to Shake it Up Australia Foundation which ensures 100% of all monies raised goes to research directly in Australia and is partnered with the Michael J Fox Foundation.

-In addition Phoebes is a proud ambassador for Adopt Change, the not-for-profit founded by Deborra-Lee Furness, which advocates permanency for children in a a loving and stable environment.
+Phoebes is also a proud ambassador for Adopt Change, the not-for-profit founded by Deborra-Lee Furness, which advocates permanency for children in a loving and stable environment.

 We work with our suppliers, staff and agents in an ethical manner, always ensuring prompt payment and never cancelling any orders with our suppliers including and during COVID.

 We understand a good working relationship is paramount to building a business and we hold this in high regard always.